 A nominal fee is charged to participants for this course.

-Once a year EAP sponsors a wellness fair.
-Community organizations and health practitioners are invited to share information and resources.
+Once a year EAP sponsors a wellness fair. this annual event is now co-sponsored with the UAlbany Office of Environmental Sustainability.
+A new theme is chosen each year.
+Community organizations, campus resources, and health practitioners are invited to share information and resources.
 Health screenings provided by local hospitals are typically available (e.g., cholesterol, blood pressure, glucose level) which employees can take advantage of for a small fee.

 If you have a suggestion for a wellness program or lecture topic, email Brenda Seckerson, EAP Coordinator.